scandale-project/RSTORE/docs/index.rst

 is a libre software which is providing a backend architecture for the reporting and tracking of observations and records efficiently.

-The platform is composed of:
+It is composed of:

 - a documented HTTP API;
-- a database backend based on kvrocks
+- a database backend based on `kvrocks <https://kvrocks.apache.org>`_

 .. toctree::